adityathakur96/Olympic_2021-Data-Analysis/README.md

 However, the entire pipeline was successfully implemented and tested.
 Below are screenshots from the actual project execution: **

-* Azure Data Factory pipeline overview
+* Azure Data Factory pipeline overview.

-* Databricks notebook showing transformations using PySpark
+* Databricks notebook showing transformations using PySpark.

-* ADLS directory structure (raw & processed data)
+* ADLS directory structure (raw & processed data).

-* Synapse SQL script execution with results
+* Synapse SQL script execution with results.

-** The ScreenShots of corresponding project are in the folder called Photos
+** The ScreenShots of corresponding project are in the folder called Images.